mitsutoshi/yajirobe/README.md

 # yajirobe

-yajirobe is a bot rebalancing the asset for crypto-curency.
+yajirobe is a bot rebalancing cryptocurrency assets.

 ## How to install